We are currently closed

 The Two Main Types of Plate-Related Fraud

-Plate cloning involves copying a legitimate registration number and using it on another vehicle, often to commit offences or avoid detection.
+Copying a legitimate registration number and using it on another vehicle, often to commit offences or avoid detection.
+Cloning misuses a genuine registration.

 How DVLA Systems Protect Plate Ownership